 This research shows that SEL promotes students in their learning.
-Cultural empathy was found as a mediator variable that has to do with collaborative learning, technological learning as part of self efficacy for learning.
-Learning in higher education meets challenges in many perceptions.
-Mistaken assumptions between students from different cultures may lead to cultural struggles.
-Social traditions, and beliefs may be totally diverse, and it is these diverse variables that make potential restraints to cross-cultural collaborative learning.
-The thought of cultural empathy is imperative.
-Hence, higher range of cultural empathy is effective for students to solve problems generated by different cultures .Emotional stability and social competence are highly important variables for self efficacy of learning, including collaborative learning and computer self efficacy.
+Cultural empathy was found to be a mediator variable for collaborative learning and technological learning, which are subcategories of self-efficacy for learning.
+Higher education studies create many challenges.
+Misguided assumptions of students about other cultures may lead to cultural struggles.
+Diverse social traditions and beliefs may potentially form barriers to cross-cultural collaborative learning.
+The concept of cultural empathy is imperative to multicultural collaborative learning.
+Greater cultural empathy helps students solve problems created by cultural differences.
+Emotional stability and social competence are highly predictive variables for self-efficacy for learning, including collaborative learning and computer self-efficacy.

-Cultural empathy meditates between social competence and emotional stability and self efficacy for learning.
-Social competence and emotional stability are interrelated and affects self efficacy for learning.
-The promise of SEL is to foster increased achievement and equity in multicultural education may not be realized unless more work is done to connect ideals with practices of SEL.
-We have to address the cultural assumptions that are being built into contemporary SEL approaches and interventions.
+Cultural empathy mediates social competence and self-efficacy for learning, emotional stability and self-efficacy for learning.
+Social competence and emotional stability are interrelated and affect self-efficacy for learning.
+The promise of SEL to foster increased achievement and equity in multicultural education may not be realized unless there is a greater effort to put the ideals of SEL into practice.
+We must also address the cultural assumptions inherent in contemporary SEL approaches and interventions.

-Theoretical and Practical Implications
+Theoretical and practical implications

-Our research shed light on the conceptualization and operationalization of social-emotional competences and their various facets.
-Since Higher education intuitions are becoming more and more diverse, and as students who come to these academic intuitions come from various cultural backgrounds, SEL has become a key component for their welfare and for teaching and learning processes.
-Generally speaking, culturally diverse students face unique challenges, thus a substantial need exists to develop and implement appropriate SEL interventions.
-While in school there are job holders such as psychologist, consultant, in higher education there are no equivalate, so it is the responsibility of the academic staff to implement SEL.
-All students need SEL, but students who come all over the world and from different backgrounds may have particular challenges requiring SEL.
+Our research elucidates the various facets of conceptualization and operationalization of social-emotional competencies.
+As higher education intuitions are becoming increasingly diverse and provide education for students of different cultural backgrounds, SEL is critical for student welfare and teaching and learning processes.
+Students from diverse cultural backgrounds face unique challenges.
+Therefore, there is an urgent need to develop and implement appropriate SEL interventions.
+During the first 12 years of education, the school psychologist or consultant is responsible for caring for student wellbeing.
+However, because there are no similar positions in higher education institutions, the responsibility falls to the academic staff.
+Although all students benefit from SEL, students from different cultural backgrounds may have particular challenges and a greater need for SEL.

 The effect of cultural empathy on SEL has been established previously.
-The novelty and contribution of our study is the finding that cultural empathy mediates social competence and self-efficacy for learning, and emotional stability and self-efficacy for learning.
+The novelty and contribution of our study is the finding that cultural empathy mediates social competence and self-efficacy for learning and emotional stability and self-efficacy for learning.

 Limitations and future research directions

-Our research shed light on the importance of SEL on self efficacy for learning in higher education.
-However, few studies have evaluated the impact of SEL interventions on students from diverse cultural backgrounds (e.g., Durlak, 2015; Castro-Olivo and Merrell 2012; Vincent and Tobin 2010).
-Our research supports the need for use of many SEL interventions for improving mainstream students' academic and wellness.
-We suggest that future research will focus on SEL interventions as part of the learning and teaching processes, including curriculum.
+Our research elucidates the importance of SEL for self-efficacy for learning in higher education.
+Only a few studies evaluated the impact of SEL interventions on students from diverse cultural backgrounds (e.g., Durlak, 2015; Castro-Olivo and Merrell, 2012; Vincent and Tobin, 2010).
+Our research supports the need for multiple SEL interventions to improve students’ academic achievements and wellness.
+We suggest that future research should focus on SEL interventions as part of the learning and teaching processes included in the curriculum.
 SEL should be part of our policies and practices.

 Bibliography